Chris Pureka

-Chris Pureka is a genderqueer American acoustic singer-songwriter.
+Chris Pureka (born 1979) is a genderqueer American acoustic singer-songwriter.

-Pureka has received positive reviews in the long-running radical feminist publication off our backs and other magazines.
+Pureka has received positive reviews in the long-running radical feminist publication and other magazines.
 Their music does not deal explicitly with LGBTQ or political issues, focusing instead on emotional interactions between individuals.

 Early life and education

-Raised in Connecticut, they began writing songs at the age of eight and began playing the guitar at 16.
+Raised in Connecticut, Pureka began writing songs at the age of eight and began playing the guitar at 16.
 They soon became a frequent performer at local coffee houses and open mics.
 As a young performer, they opened shows for such artists as Erin McKeown and Pamela Means while completing a degree in biology at Wesleyan University.
 After graduating, they worked in a microbiology research lab at Smith College in Northampton, Massachusetts, eventually leaving to focus on music full-time.